bcleonard/100-days-of-code/r1-log.md

 # 100 Days Of Reading - R1 Log

+### Day 4: Wednesday, January 10, 2018

+**Today's Progress**:  Finished Chapter 5 and in the middle of chapter 6 of Fire & Fury.

+**Thoughts**:  I'm really enjoying reading again.
+Go books!

 ### Day 3: Tuesday, January 09, 2018

 **Today's Progress**:  Finished Chapter 4 and in the middle of chapter 5 of Fire & Fury